rajeshidumalla/node2vec/README.md

 # node2vec

+node2vec is an algorithmic framework for representational learning on graphs.
+Given any graph, it can learn continuous feature representations for the nodes, which can then be used for various downstream machine learning tasks.

+Please read [this](https://towardsdatascience.com/node2vec-embeddings-for-graph-data-32a866340fef) blog to learn more about node2vec.

 ### Setup

 First of all, I will install the [graph2vec library](https://github.com/VHRanger/graph2vec) which offers a fast implementation of the node2vec method.